 Jeremy Keith ended the first day with a hot topics panel featuring Bruce Lawson, Douglas Crockford, Brian Suda and Relly Annett-Baker.

 The second day started with a keynote by Andy Clarke.
 He demonstrated Animatable, a free tool which runs in the browser and offers help while creating animations.
-As a demo they recreated the Mad Men intro using CSS3 transforms, transitions and animations (you need a modern browser such as latest Chrome or Safari to view it).
+As a demo they recreated the Mad Men intro using CSS3 transforms, transitions and animations.

 Michael Mahemoff held a presentation about HTML5 offline.
 The main topics were web storage (local storage as well as session storage), WebSQL database and the Application cache.